subhodipbiswas/subhodipbiswas/README.md

 ### Hi there 👋

 Hi!
-I am Subhodip Biswas, a PhD candidate at the Department of Computer Science, Virginia Tech.
-Experienced researcher with expertise in applied machine learning,  derivate-free optimization, graph algorithms, spatiotemporal data mining and urban anaytics.
-Expected to graduate in the early Spring, 2022.
+This is Subhodip.
+Presently I am a AI Verification Engineer at Zoox.
+Previously, I received by PhD in Department of Computer Science from Virginia Tech under the supervision of Naren Ramakrishnan.
+I have research experience in applied machine learning,  derivate-free optimization, graph algorithms, spatiotemporal data mining and urban anaytics.

 <a href="https://linkedin.com/in/subhodip-biswas/"><img align="left" alt="LinkedIn" width="24px" src="https://img.icons8.com/color/48/000000/linkedin-2--v1.png"></a>